 A fully integrated store solution is, in my opinion, the ideal option.
 Something that blends seamlessly into your website, and provides your fans with a consistent and smooth experience is a winner in my book.

 Setting up your online store should be an exciting time.
-To ensure it’s a smooth process, consider hiring or collaborating with a designer/developer to get the best results from your new store.
+Consider hiring or collaborating with a designer/developer to get the best results from your new store.
 That will also free up some time to create some new music and packages that your fans will love.
 You’ll also have the benefit of drawing from a professional’s experience to help make your new store the best it can be.

 If you lack the experience, budget or need for one of the more advanced, all-encompassing solutions, then an external storefront embedded onto your website may be right for your needs.
 It’s all about doing what’s right for you and your career at this point in time.
 Remember that things can always be changed and if you find that you need to upgrade at a later date, it’s very possible.